 - Why should I copy the preset folder instead of the .LRTemplate files?
 This is purely for organizational purposes.
-By copying and pasting the entire preset folder, all of your presets for that collection is organized in the Preset panel.
-This makes it easy for you to reference and use.
-If you choose to paste the .LRTemplate files instead, that is fine too.
+By copying and pasting the entire preset folder, all of your presets for that collection will be organized in the Preset panel.
+This makes them easier for you to reference and use, but you may opt to paste the .LRTemplate files if you prefer.

 - How come I don’t see my presets after I have installed them?
 Make sure you restart Lightroom after you have installed the presets.
 Your presets should show up under the Preset panel.
-If you still don’t see them, check to make sure your presets are in the “Develop Presets Folder”.
-They will not show up if you place them in another folder.
+If you still don’t see them, check to make sure your presets are in the “Develop Presets Folder”, as they will not show up if you place them in another folder.

 - Can I layer the presets?
-Yes, most of the presets in our collections are layerable.
-The exceptions are the Mood and tone presets, which will override each other because they all utilize mostly the same settings but different values to create a unique color profile.
+Yes, most of the presets in our collections can be layered.
+The only exceptions are the Mood and Tone presets, which will override each other because they utilize similar settings (but with different values) to create a unique color profile.

 Start with a mood filter or tone preset

-We recommend that you always start with one of the Mood Filter OR Tone presets (depending on your collection) to set the color and style of your photo, and then layer with other presets (Spotlight, Sharpen, Light Source, Skin Soften, Vibrancy) to refine the look.
-If your photos are already warm or cool to begin with, choose the Neutral or the opposite tone instead.
+We recommend that you always start with one of the Mood filters OR Tone presets (depending on your collection) to set the color and style of your photo.
+You can then layer with other presets (Spotlight, Sharpen, Light Source, Skin Soften, Vibrancy) to refine the look.
+If your photos are already warm or cool to begin with, you can select the Neutral or opposite tone to counteract this.

 Photos too dark or bright?

-If the presets applied look too light or dark, you can use the lighter version of that preset marked ‘+’ or ‘++’.
-You can also manually adjust the Exposure setting from the Basic Module on the right panel.
+If the presets applied look too light or dark, you can use the lighter version of that preset (marked ‘+’ or ‘++’).
+You can also manually adjust the Exposure setting in the Basic Module on the right-hand panel.